Quadriceps tendonitis is a common cause of activity-related anterior knee pain.

 Also known as quadriceps tendinopathy, it is typically an over-use injury caused by too much sport, training errors, muscle imbalance and weightlifting, but can also affect non-athletes.

 The main symptoms are pain and tenderness at the top of the kneecap that gets worth with exercise, and weakness.

 When caught early, full recovery from quadriceps tendonitis knee pain may only take a few weeks, but if left to progress from inflammation to degeneration it may take 6 months to return to your pre-injury level, so early treatment is vital.

-The quadriceps are a group of four muscles found on the anterior thigh.
-They work together to extend, straighten, the knee, and control knee flexion when you are on your feet.
+The quadriceps is a group of four muscles found on the anterior thigh.
+They work together to straighten the knee, and control knee flexion when you are on your feet.
 They play an important role in activities such as running, standing up from a chair, climbing stairs, jumping, squatting and kicking.

 They combine together to form a common tendon in the lower thigh which wraps around the knee cap and extends down to the top of the shin bone, the tibia.

 Whilst it is one continuous tendon, it is often referred to as two parts: